 If you see a young person (whether he/she is or is not from your group) doing something that is disruptive, destructive or a safety risk, we need you to intervene and encourage this person to stop.
 Don’t be afraid to use your authority in a kind and constructive way to resolve the negative behavior.
 Keep in mind, there may be times you are tired and stressed out but losing your cool rarely solves anything.
 Stay calm and pray for patience and gentleness to help you deal with the situation.

 If a problem continues, talk to their group leader.
 If you see someone completely disregarding the rules, contact the Workcamp Manager, Team Captain or Director and make them aware of the situation.

 As an adult leader, we need you to be responsible for your teens during afternoon and evening free time and in your sleeping quarters.
-The CHWC staff are not ‘counselors’ and have various duties and responsibilities to tend to throughout the day so we need you to keep an eye on your own group members to ensure their safety.
-We need you to make sure each member of your group is accounted for during morning/evening programs and in your rooms before you go to sleep.
+The CHWC staff are not typical 'camp counselors' and have various duties and responsibilities to tend to throughout the day so we rely on you to keep an eye on your own group members to ensure their safety and supervision.
+We need you to make sure all of your teens are accounted for during morning/evening programs and in your rooms before you go to sleep.
 At 10:30pm, we ask campers to go to their rooms and get ready for bed.
-Please be in the hallways and move your campers along to brush their teeth, say good night to their friends and get ready for bed.
-We also need your assistance in enforcing “lights out” at 11:00 p.m.
-Encourage your young people to keep quiet after “lights out”.
+Please be in the hallways and move your campers along to brush their teeth, say good night to their friends, and get ready for bed.
+We also need your assistance in enforcing “lights out” at 11:00pm and encouraging your young people to keep quiet after “lights out”.

 4 CORNERS INFO FOR ADULTS